linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

   - openstack
 ---

->Ran into a few problems along the way.
-But the setup, nearly completed.
-The OS and Openstack installation took a really long time.
-Like 1 hour.
-Got a [couple of blog posts](/mirantis.html) documenting what problems were encountered.
-Hopefully this last problem is all that is left.
-Its an error saying the setup cannot find its public VIPs.
-So a redesign of the topology is required.
-Thought the current simplified topology would be enough to complete an install but it needs just a little more.

 [Mirantis Fuel](https://wiki.openstack.org/wiki/Fuel) is a bare-metal installer for OpenStack.
 Mirantis provides a way to virtualize the [setup using VirtualBox](https://docs.mirantis.com/openstack/fuel/fuel-6.1/virtualbox.html).